 The logging and paper industries aren’t totally blameless in this fiasco, but the truth is it is the palm oil industry that is primarily responsible.
 The minority involved in that palm oil industry are increasing their already vast wealth with absolutely zero concern for the damage they are doing to the environment or the human or wildlife populations.

 It’s pathetic!
 It is heartbreaking to see that mankind is still putting greed and profit above the environment.

 Palm oil is a type of vegetable oil that has been used in almost every product imaginable since before modern history began.
-It is so widespread that it is said that palm oil fuelled the industrial revolution!
+An early form of the oil has been dated back to culinary process in ancient Egypt.
+It is so widespread that it is even said that palm oil fuelled the industrial revolution!
 Much of South East Asia’s wealth can be attributed at some point to the proceeds made from this wonder product, but it has a sizeable impact on the global economic market too.
 It is that widespread.

 Palm oil is found in almost everything we consume in the West, from packaged foods and soft drinks to toothpaste and soap.
 It is actually very difficult to find everyday products that don’t contain it.